Below is the list of Best Kids Bow and Arrow

 The Bear Archery Titan Book is a great starter for young archery aspirants aging from 12 and up.
-The draw length ranges from 22 inches to 28 inches which give it the ability to perform powerful shots.
-It’s an amazing feature that you’ll surely want you kids to have.
+The draw length ranges from 22 inches to 28 inches, which gives it the ability to perform powerful shots.
+It’s an amazing feature that you’ll surely want your kids to have.
 It’s durable and easy to shot- all the good stuff that you’ll children will love.

 Easy to draw

-Kids have weaker arm strength.
-They won’t be able to draw strings that have draw weights of 24 pounds and 25 pounds.
+Kids have the weaker arm strength.
+They won’t be able to drawstrings that have draw weights of 24 pounds and 25 pounds.
 If they can’t pull the string, then they won’t be able to use the bow for sure.
 That’s why a bow with a much lesser draw weight should be preferred.
-Bows like this how a weaker shooting power too, and that is an advantage.
+Bows like this how a weaker shooting power, too, and that is an advantage.
 Your child will remain safe from possible injuries while still having a lot of fun.